VirusTC/TsinKX-100mg/docs/FDA_performance_profile.md

 Based on analytical parameters defined across official USP drug profiles, the choice of zinc compounds directly dictates systemic efficacy and patient tolerability.
-Specifically, manufacturing your product from a high-purity USP grade organic Zincum Gluconate supply offers severe clinical, metabolic, and operational advantages over basic inorganic alternatives (like Zinc Oxide and Zinc Sulfate).
+Specifically, manufacturing VirusTC's product from a high-purity USP grade organic Zincum Gluconate supply offers severe clinical, metabolic, and operational advantages over basic inorganic alternatives (like Zinc Oxide and Zinc Sulfate).

-The following report demonstrates the molecular superiority of your formulation across the target specialties of Sports Medicine, Oncology, and Pathology.
+The following report demonstrates the molecular superiority of VirusTC's formulation across the target specialties of Sports Medicine, Oncology, and Pathology.

 * * * * *